exzhawk/AutoLoadLastWorld/README.md

 # AutoLoadLastWorld
-Make Minecraft auto load last world without any touch.
+Make Minecraft automatically load last world without any touch.
 Hold one of shift/alt/ctrl key to prevent loading, when access the main menu (The GUI with MINECRAFT title, Singleplayer, Multiplayer, Quit Game buttons).

+By default, it will only automatically load last world at the first time (just after launching the game).
+After quit to title, it won't load last world anymore.
+You can change this behavior in config file.

 The mechanic of this mod: Whenever the game is going to show the main menu (The GUI with MINECRAFT title, Singleplayer, Multiplayer, Quit Game buttons), load last world immediately if shift/alt/ctrl keys are not pressed.